-As Director of Conservation, Jessica Silverman is responsible for the quality and timeliness of all lab services.
-She works with clients to define the services that best meet their needs, developing treatment strategies for a range of projects and reviewing proposals, estimates, and treatments completed by CCAHA conservators.
+As Director of Conservation, Jessica Silverman is responsible for the quality and timeliness of all lab services, whether that is conservation treatment, preservation, housing and framing, digital imaging or conservation surveys.
+She works with clients and CCAHA’s team of professionals to define the services that best meet clients’ needs, developing strategies for a range of projects.